Visa requirements for Norwegian citizens: Visa requirements

-Pre-approved visas pick-up

-Pre-approved visas can be picked up on arrival in the following countries instead in embassy or consulate.

 Territories, disputed areas or restricted zones

 Visa requirements for Norwegian citizens for visits to various territories, disputed areas, partially recognized countries and restricted zones:

 Non-visa restrictions

 Consular protection of Norwegian citizens abroad

 When in a country with no Norwegian representation, Norwegian citizens may seek assistance from public officials in the foreign services of any of the Nordic countries.
 This is afforded by the Helsinki Treaty which states that public officials in the foreign services of any of the Nordic countries shall assist citizens of another Nordic country if that country is not represented in the territory concerned.